 The Bixby Memorial Free Library, supported by Addison, Ferrisburgh, Panton, Vergennes and Waltham, is dedicated to fulfilling the diverse literary and cultural needs of these communities.
-The Library promotes reading and learning as lifelong activities by providing a wide range or resource materials, programming and outreach and by preserving and promoting the cultural heritage of the area.
+The Library promotes reading and learning as lifelong activities by providing a wide range of resource materials, programming and outreach, and by preserving and promoting the cultural heritage of the area.

 From its earliest days in the back wing of the Chittenden Bank building, the Bixby Memorial Free Library (at that time called the City Library) has steadily increased its collection and services and now holds more than 25,000 volumes.

 For titles unavailable locally, inter-library loan services quickly provide the requested materials from other public, regional, state, college or university libraries.
 Patrons are suggested to pay for postage for materials from this service.
 Photo copying is also available.
 See pricing below.
 No public fax available.

 The Bixby WiFi is available 24/7.There are three public access computers for community members and patrons.
 In addition to the three workstations in the community room we have a patron laptop available for in-house use.
 They can reserved for 30 minute sessions, individuals must register to reserve time at the Customer Service & Circulation Manager’s Desk in the Community Room.
 Children must have signed permission forms from the library prior to using the Internet.
 This form is also available upon request at the circulation desk.

 Copies are available in black and white as well as color.
 Please ask for assistance at the Circulation Desk to make copies on the Kyocera copier.
 Photocopies from the patron computers only print in black & white.

 Checks may be used made out to :Bixby Memorial Free Library.
 No IOU’s .